Transport in Nottingham: Nottingham Express Transit

+Tickets can be purchased at tram stops.

 Roads

 Nottingham is close to the M1 motorway and major roads the A52 and the A46.
 To the west of Nottingham through to Derby, the A52 is known as Brian Clough Way.
 There are several park and ride locations which offer connections with Nottingham Express Transit or the bus network.

 Workplace parking levy

 In April 2012, Nottingham became the first city in the UK to introduce a workplace parking levy.
 The levy charges businesses for each parking space made available to employees at businesses with more than ten such parking spaces.
 The council have used the revenue of around £10 million a year to develop the city's tram system.
 The levy for the period 1 April 2020 – 31 March 2021 is £424 per space.
 As of 2019, there was a 9% reduction in automobile traffic and 15% increase in public transport use since the introduction of the levy.

 Cycling

 Nottingham benefits from a network of traffic free cycle routes, these include: